SoftIron/sibench/docs/source/best-practices.rst

 fly, and so objects do not need to be held in memory for longer than a single read or write operation as they can be recreated at will.

-The one part of sibench that can take a *lot* of memory is the stats gathering, as stats are held in memory by each driver node until the completion of each phase of a run.
+The one part of Sibench that can take a *lot* of memory is the stats gathering, as stats are held in memory by each driver node until the completion of each phase of a run.
 At the end of each phase, the manager process collects the stats from all the nodes and merges them.
-This can be a lot of data if, say, you are running 30 driver nodes against an NVME cluster for a long run time.
+This can be a lot of data if, say, you are running 30 driver nodes against an NVMe cluster for a long run time.

 Unfortunately, some of the Ceph native libraries used by Sibench do appear to hold on to data for longer periods of time.
 This can result in large amounts of